dechamps/FlexASIO/BACKENDS.md

 more direct and more flexible.
 Furthermore, their internal implementation in PortAudio are very different.
 Therefore, the WASAPI Exclusive and WDM-KS PortAudio backends might behave somewhat differently depending on the situation.

+The WDM-KS backend cannot redirect the stream if the default Windows audio device changes while streaming.

 The alternative [ASIO4ALL][] and [ASIO2KS][] universal ASIO drivers use Kernel Streaming.